 The 2019 Giro d’Italia ends in Verona.
 The city’s Roman amphitheatre sees the finish of stage 21 – an individual time trial of 17 kilometres – on the last day of action.

-Giro d’Italia 2019: Route maps, height profiles and more
+Giro d’Italia 2019: routes, profiles, more

-Click on the images to zoom.
+Click on the images to zoom